 Kinematic data were captured using a 6-camera, 3D optoelectronic motion analysis system (Eagle; Motion Analysis Corp., Santa Rosa, CA, USA) with a sampling frequency of 200 Hz.
 The cameras were strategically positioned to cover the trial area, placed at a height of 1.5 meters in a semicircular arrangement.
 Cortex software recorded the xyz-coordinates of the local coordinate system origin relative to the global laboratory coordinate system.
-The Cartesian local coordinate system conventions were defined as follows: the x-axis represented the medial-lateral axis, the y-axis represented the superior-inferior axis.
+The Cartesian local coordinate system conventions were defined as follows: the x-axis represented the medial-lateral axis, the y-axis represented the anterior-posterior axis, and the z-axis represented the superior-inferior axis.